 Welcome to Dr Kirk’s Cross-Cultural Consultancy

-Understanding your client or customer is vital, whether you are negotiating a business deal or taking part in a meeting with people from another country, and sometimes from another continent with different cultural and linguistic background.
+Understanding your client is vital, whether you are negotiating a business deal or taking part in a meeting with people from another country, and sometimes from another continent with different cultural and linguistic backgrounds.
 Increasingly British institutions and companies are working with people whose first language is not English.

 There is a need for effective oral and written communication between different parties in the 21st century, more so than ever before.
 Winning a deal and maintaining good ‘Guanxi’/ relations with your business partners requires understanding.

 For companies and professional organisations, hiring multilingual personnel has become a more popular choice.
 However, if you do not have the resources to do so, making use of a cross-cultural consultant or a professional interpreter can play a crucial role in helping you to overcome language and cultural barriers.
 The quality of such services matters greatly for any individuals and companies when establishing business partnerships overseas and in the UK.
 Dr Kirk’s Cultural Consultancy is here to assist you to communicate clearly and effectively with your clients, and build long-lasting relationships.

 Dr. Junying Jeanie Kirk (PhD, MLitt, MBA, MA, BA) has worked as a cultural consultant for a number of years, along with a very satisfying freelance career as a professional interpreter and translator.
 She works extensively with public and private clients, in legal proceedings and business negotiations.
 She travels frequently within the UK and in the Far East to provide high quality cross-cultural training and consultancy.